Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 People new to voice search may not realise the role of a Google My Business listing, so let us explain in greater depth.
 The Google My Business (GMB) listing determines whether your website ranks higher when people make “near me” searches.

-That’s why most companies register for the GMB listing so that Google is aware of the business’s exact location.
-If people are looking for similar businesses in the vicinity, your website could appear on the Google voice search results to answer that query.
+That’s why most companies register for the GMB listing so that Google knows the business’s exact location.
+If people are looking for similar businesses in the vicinity, your website could appear on the voice search results to answer that query.

 But what information should you include in the listing?
 Although you can disclose any relevant information related to the business, the name, phone number, and address should be at the top of the list.